 Cognitive bias is inevitable and part of life in an increasingly information soaked world.
 It is also the belief that consuming ‘green’ products is the response needed to restore and maintain our home’s health.
 It is the level and type of consumption where the biggest gains can be made.

 Learning to live simply for personally rewarding reasons can inadvertently tackle some of these much greater issues.

 People need those reasons.
 A story.
 It needs a much stronger narrative.

 Speaking of which, this reminds me of a short piece to illustrate cognitive bias.

 Tim is from the USA.
 He is withdrawn, quiet and introspective.
 Do you think he is more likely to be a librarian or a farmer?

-Most people answer farmer, which on the face of it seems correct.
+Most people answer librarian, which on the face of it seems correct.
 However, a study (quoted in Respecting Truth: Willful Ignorance in the Internet Age – Lee McIntyre) claimed at the time (and likely different in number if not significance now) there were twenty times more male farmers than librarians in the USA.
 The context of the USA is as or more important than the description of his personality – or at least weighs in very substantially.

 The chart is a stark reminder of our context.

 I guess caring about the environment is at its core about having some vision of how we can live alongside and within it, not above and beyond it.

 We are of nature itself, if our narrative doesn’t include a lived reference to that it’s simply not a good story.